kkpatel2004/Global-Terrorism/README.md

 - Bar charts for **most affected countries and attack types**.
 - Correlation heatmaps for **attack attributes**.

-## 📜 License
-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute the work.

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the analysis.